 I was reading something the other day and it declared that the product was a foolproof way of doing this particular task.
 I looked at that word for a while and wondered how they decided that the product was actually foolproof.
 I mean, does the company employ a couple people who qualify as fools, and then see if they can make the thing work.
+I looked up the word just to see what it actually meant and found this: done, made, or planned so well that nothing can go wrong.
+That brought a moment of fear to me as now the pressure would be on to make sure I didn't screw up this foolproof product, because if I did, I guess I now qualified as a fool.

 The more I thought about this the more the word bothered me, so I looked up to see if there was a better word and this is what I found:Disambiguation